-Birches First School Key Stage 1 (KS1) Attainment 2022 (2020/21 non due to Covid)
+Birches First School Key Stage 1 (KS1) Attainment 2023

-At the end of Key Stage 1 (Year 2), Standard Assessment Tests (SATs) are carried out.
+At the end of Key Stage 1 (Year 2), Standard Assessment Tests (SATs) were mandatory.
 Attainment is judged against the 'Expected Standard' at the end of each year.
 Our results show that Birches First School children perform above the national average in all subjects at Expected and Greater Depth in Reading and Maths.
+Birches will not be participating in KS1 Optional SATs from 2024.